 Behavioral therapists help individuals to learn how they can unlearn the thought and behavioral patterns that contribute to, result from, or cause their depression.
-Bupropion is prescribed to treat depression (clinical depression or major depression), but side effects while taking the medication could make this unsatisfactory treatment option.
+Bupropion is FDA-approved to treat MDD, or major depressive disorders, but side effects while taking the medication could make this an unsatisfactory treatment option.
 Unwanted side effects are the most common reason for discontinuing the medication.
 Many are simply looking for a more natural way to maintain mental health.
 Luckily, there are a number of Wellbutrin alternatives that often prove to be highly effective.

 Is Bupropion Really Needed?

 As mentioned earlier, the most common alternatives suggested in conventional medicine will likely substitute a different prescription drug.
 So what are the other bupropion alternative natural approaches that do not involve chemically made prescription meds?
 First of all, people are often put on antidepressants prior to there being substantial investigative efforts to figure out why they have developed depression, anxiety, insomnia, or other problematic symptoms.
 Are they really just chemically imbalanced in their brain and there are no other reasons why they are depressed?
 What if they have low thyroid?
-What if they have accumulated environmental neurotoxins, for example, heavy toxic metals that can damage energy metabolism?
+32 What if they have accumulated environmental neurotoxins that need clearing out, for example, toxic heavy metals that can damage energy metabolism?
 Colon hydrotherapy,nebulized glutathione are very often therapeutic.
-The person might have a diet so nutritionally poor that they are unable to produce what’s required for brain health.
-Food allergies in which internal swelling slows down metabolism can also play a causal factor.
+The person might have a diet so nutritionally poor that they are unable to produce what’s required for optimal brain health.
+Food allergies in which internal swelling slows down metabolism can also play a causal factor.30,31